Thompson Sampling with a Mixture Prior: FINITE-HORIZON RL

-As in \cref{thm:bayes_regret_linbandit_mixture}, the bound decomposes into the regret due to learning the MDP assuming the latent state is known (Term $1$), and the regret due to identifying the correct latent state (Term $2$).
-Term $1$ is $\tilde{\mathcal{O}}(|\Xset|h\sqrt{|\Aset|nh})$ and matches the bounds for TS with an uninformative prior \citep{mdp_posterior_sampling}.
-However, when $\Lambda_{0, \min}$ is large, which is when the beta and Dirichlet prior distributions have low widths, Term $1$ goes to zero.
-Then the regret is dominated by Term $2$, which is $\tilde{\mathcal{O}}(\sqrt{Lnh})$.
+Similarly to \cref{thm:bayes_regret_linbandit_mixture}, the above regret bound decomposes into the regret due to learning the MDP under the assumption that the latent state is known (Term $1$), and the regret due to identifying the correct latent state (Term $2$).
+Term $1$ is $\tilde{\mathcal{O}}(|\Xset|h^{3/2}\sqrt{c_1|\Aset|n})$ and matches classical TS bounds \citep{mdp_posterior_sampling}.
+The prior width is captured by $\Lambda_{0, \min}$ in $c_1$, which represents the minimum pseudo-counts in our beta and Dirichlet priors.
+Roughly speaking, the variance of beta and Dirichlet distributions is bounded by the reciprocal of these counts \citep{dirichlet_concentration}.
+So, when $\Lambda_{0, \min}$ is large, the beta and Dirichlet priors over mean rewards and transitions have low widths.
+Through $c_1$, Term $1$ goes to zero in this regime.
+Then the regret is dominated by Term $2$, which is $\tilde{\mathcal{O}}(\sqrt{Lhn})$ for identifying the correct latent state.

-\section{Experiments}
+\section{EXPERIMENTS}

-We evaluate \mts in a synthetic linear bandit and a real-world image classification problem.
-Our goal is twofold: first, to assess the degree to which the Bayes regret bound in \cref{sec:lin_bandit} matches the empirical regret; and second, to show that \mts outperforms TS with a less-informative unimodal prior, as well as other online model selection algorithms, in a challenging real-world problem.
-We also consider a synthetic MDP problem, but defer details of the experiment to \cref{sec:mdp_experiment}.
+We evaluate \mts in a synthetic and real-world problems.
+The goals of our experiments are the following: (1) assess the degree to which the Bayes regret bounds in \cref{thm:bayes_regret_linbandit_mixture,thm:bayes_regret_mdp_mixture} match the actual regret, (2) show that \mts outperforms TS with a less-informative unimodal prior and other online model selection algorithms in a challenging real-world problem, and (3) show that \mts still performs well when extended to RL settings.